Vitrua/documents/docs/OpenShift Castle/02_exploring_api_resources.md

 ## Objective

 Discover and explore the API resources available within Openshift to understand the landscape of its capabilities.
+Learn to navigate in the OpenShift realm.

 ## Prerequisites